isaackogan/FireBased/README.md

 If you are using this, you are a developer.
 You know what you are doing.
 I am not responsible for any misuse of this software.
-I am not responsible for any bans or other actions taken against your account.
+I am not responsible for any bans or other actions taken against accounts using this software.

 If you are hiring, e-mail `isaacikogan@gmail.com`.
 Let's chat :)!